Hardcard: Plus Development's Hardcard products

 After the introduction of Hardcard, Plus Development continued working on higher capacity hard drives in the same form factor of the first Hardcard.
 The brand name became so widely known the name was continued through the follow on products.

 The Hardcard II and Hardcard II XL were advertised with effective access times as a result of the disk cache.
 The Hardcard II listed both times, but Hardcard II XL only listed the effective access time.
 The Hardcard EZ line returned to listing the access times without the benefit of the cache.

 All Hardcard products up to and including Hardcard II XL were produced under the Plus Development name.
 The Hardcard EZ was released under the Quantum name after Quantum absorbed the wholly owned subsidiary Plus Development.

+Reception

+Describing it as "an exemplar of the art of miniaturization", PC Magazine in December 1985 wrote that "installing the Hardcard is hardly more difficult than plugging in a multifunction card, a job easily within the range of anyone with the ordinary allocation of thumbs".
+The magazine also approved of utility software already being present on the preformatted hard drive, and performance comparable to that of physically larger drives.
+Also citing its competitive price, PC concluded that Hardcard was "a genuinely revolutionary product".

 Competition

 Within one year of the Plus Development introduction of Hardcard, 28 companies had released similar products.
 At that time, all of the other products were using a standard hard drive with a 1.6-inch height forcing the card to hang over the adjacent PC slot.
 The hard drive was located on the opposite side away from the connector sometimes enabling a short half-length expansion card to be installed in the adjacent slot.
 These hard drive cards were usually described as occupying 1.5 expansion slots.

 Below are some of companies and product names with a similar product to the Plus Hardcard.